-When She Wears a Cute Little Holiday Outfit
+When Your Cat Wears a Cute Little Holiday Outfit

 Throughout their lives, most kids have special occasion outfits.
 You know—the pastel floral dress for Easter, the red, white, and blue ensemble for the Fourth of July, and an itchy turtleneck for Thanksgiving.

 And if you’re an extra cat parent, your kitty probably has those special occasion outfits, too.
-The bunny ears she won’t keep on for more than 15 seconds for Easter (we feel you, Ralphie), the red, white, and blue kitty-sized tutu for the Fourth, and a tiny pilgrim outfit for Thanksgiving.
-A...nd let's not forget Halloween!Continue to 7 of 8 below.
+The bunny ears she won’t keep on for more than 15 seconds for Easter, the red, white, and blue kitty-sized tutu for the Fourth, and a tiny pilgrim outfit for Thanksgiving.
+And let's not forget Halloween.Continue to 6 of 7 below.

 Cats like to rub against us and cling on because they love us, too, right?
 Wrong.

-When a kitty rubs against your leg, she’s not giving you a sweet, little leg hug—she’s marking you as her property.
-When she presses against you (and... maybe even curls her tail around your leg), her scent glands go into overdrive.
-These scent glands release her “mark” that lets any other animals in the area know you are her property—and they better back off.
+When a kitty rubs against your leg, they're not giving you a sweet, little leg hug—they’re marking you as their property.
+When they press against you (and maybe even curl their tail around your leg), the scent glands go into overdrive.
+These scent glands release their “mark” that lets any other animals in the area know you are their property—and they better back off.